-In addition, by June 2024, the City will research and pursue the development of a program that would provide low-interest loans to single-family homeowners and grants to homeowners with household incomes of up to 80% of the Area Median Income to develop accessory dwelling units with affordability restrictions on their property.
+In addition, by June 2024, the City will research and pursue the development of a program that would provide low-interest loans to single-family homeowners and grants to homeowners with household incomes of up to 80% of the Area Median Income to develop accessory dwelling units ADUs, JADUs, and SB 9 units with affordability restrictions on their property.
 This research should also explore outside funds.
-If funding is available, establish a pilot program by June 2025 and implement at least annually thereafter with a goal of achieving at least two deed restricted ADUs annually.
+If funding is available, establish a pilot program by June 2025 and implement at least annually thereafter with a goal of achieving at least two deed restricted ADUs and SB 9 units annually.